Simone White: Life and career

 Simone White appeared in the 1984 comedy-drama "The Wild Life" written by Cameron Crowe and directed by Art Linson.
 Eddie Van Halen and Donn Landee composed the film's score.

 White moved to NYC from London in 2000 where she began to play music onstage.
 She recorded her first album with producer David Domanich and musician and friend Frank Bango.
 White released the album, The Sincere Recording Company Presents, in 2003 on Bango's label The Sincere Recording Company.
-White's albums have included covers of songs originally recorded by Frank Bango, such as Roses Are Not Red, Wrong About You, Worm Was Wood and Bunny in a Bunnysuit.
+White's albums have included covers of songs originally recorded by Frank Bango, such as Roses Are Not Red, Wrong About You, Worm Was Wood and Bunny in a Bunnysuit, the latter of which was used in the soundtrack of the 2013 drama comedy The Pretty One.

 I Am The Man, her second album, was recorded with producer Mark Nevers, (Lambchop/Calexico/Will Oldham/Silver Jews), in Nashville, Tennessee.
 In 2006 she was signed to the UK label Honest Jons.
 I Am The Man was released by Honest Jons/EMI in the UK, Japan, Italy and The Netherlands in 2007 and released in France, Germany and the United States in 2008 through distributors Indigo and Forced Exposure.

-'The Beep Beep Song', one of the songs from White's second album I Am The Man was used in an Audi R8 advert in the UK, France, Italy, the Netherlands, Poland, Estonia, Latvia, Lithuania, South Africa, Sweden and was shown in the half time ad break of the Rugby World Cup Final of 2007.
+'The Beep Beep Song', one of the songs from White's second album I Am The Man, was used in an Audi R8 advert in the UK, France, Italy, the Netherlands, Poland, Estonia, Latvia, Lithuania, South Africa, Sweden and was shown in the half time ad break of the Rugby World Cup Final of 2007.